Top 35 Companies of the UK100 Index (FTSE 100) by Market Cap

 4. Unilever Group (ULVR)

 British Petroleum (BP) is one of the Big Seven oil and gas companies in the world.
 It operates in Europe, North and South America, Australia, Asia, and Africa.
-British Petroleum has more than 70,100 employees.
-The oil giant has over £94 billion market cap.
+British Petroleum has 87,800 employees in 61 countries.
+The oil giant has over £67 billion market cap.

 Diageo is a British beverage alcohol company, one of the world’s largest producers of spirits and beers.
 They have a wonderful collection of over 200 brands, including the famous J&B, Johnnie Walker, Black & White, Smirnoff, Baileys, Guinness, and many more.